The Third Part of the Night: Plot

-Michal decides to join the resistance but before his first meeting, the Gestapo kills his go-between and chases him through the town.
+Michał decides to join the resistance but before his first meeting, the Gestapo kills his go-between and chases him through the town.
 He runs into an apartment of a pregnant woman and helps her give birth.
 The woman appears to be a doppelganger of his murdered wife.
-Michal, upset, talks with some nuns on a street, asking about his earlier life in the area, and after calming down he listens to a woman looking like his wife talk about existence, love and cruelty, then smiling romantically to each other.
-Michal wanders through the occupied city, witnessing existence and the surroundings in it become more nightmarish under occupation.
-He meets an acquaintance, Marian, whom he asks to get more rations from, but Marian replies that there is nobody Michal needs them for.
-Michal then talks about the possibility of miracles, and Marian responds by saying that he is behaving like a "wild wind".
-Michal tells Marian that he has been blessed with a family now.
+Michał, upset, talks with some nuns on a street, asking about his earlier life in the area, and after calming down he listens to a woman looking like his wife talk about existence, love and cruelty, then smiling romantically to each other.
+Michał wanders through the occupied city, witnessing existence and the surroundings in it become more nightmarish under occupation.
+He meets an acquaintance, Marian, whom he asks to get more rations from, but Marian replies that there is nobody Michał needs them for.
+Michał then talks about the possibility of miracles, and Marian responds by saying that he is behaving like a "wild wind".
+Michał tells Marian that he has been blessed with a family now.
 They go on talking about experimental infections with lice going on when they witness a German officer at a market kick a man and shoot him with his Luger pistol and walk away.
 Marian kneels at the body and asks where meaning, law and God has gone in the "void and medieval darkness" that "life has become", saying that "a cry must burst out of this country's soul".
-Upset that the fascist culture of cruelty is now the rule, he humbly agrees to give Michal more rations.
-Michal gets a job in the typhus center's lice-feeding labs, where he is approved as a guinea pig, the job Marian briefly mentioned earlier.
+Upset that the fascist culture of cruelty is now the rule, he humbly agrees to give Michał more rations.
+Michał gets a job in the typhus center's lice-feeding labs, where he is approved as a guinea pig, the job Marian briefly mentioned earlier.
 Registered as a patient he gets his first injection and an illegal vaccine, and he also obtains the vaccine, saying it's for his wife and child.
 He sees a nurse who tells him this is the best job, that the patient before him died and he can take his place.
 Back in the apartments where the woman with her baby live, he see nuns praying for a dying man, asking one of them if there is some meaning which he is unable to grasp.
-She responds by just mentioning how the old people die of hunger and cold, but as Michal tells her he now has a better rations card and can bring them food she tells him not to and to keep it for himself.
+She responds by just mentioning how the old people die of hunger and cold, but as Michał tells her he now has a better rations card and can bring them food she tells him not to and to keep it for himself.
 Before leaving he again asks the nun if she can't see any likeness between the woman and his wife.
-She says it's just Michal who sees something which isn't there and leaves.
+She says it's just Michał who sees something which isn't there and leaves.
 He delivers the vaccines and food to the mother.
-They talk about what her husband did before the war and Michal says that he too had a wife and child before, and when getting to hold the baby he becomes emotionally upset.
-A vision of a young boy on a toy horse in a dark corner appears when Michal leaves.
+They talk about what her husband did before the war and Michał says that he too had a wife and child before, and when getting to hold the baby he becomes emotionally upset.
+A vision of a young boy on a toy horse in a dark corner appears when Michał leaves.